svenberglund/revlookup/README.md

 # REVDNS

-This program is invoked with an IP address as first and only parameter (example):
+This CLI for Linux is invoked with an IP address as first and only parameter (example):
 ```
 revdns 146.112.62.105
 ```